Callagheen Windfarm Repowering - ScottishPower Renewables

 As a responsible developer and operator of renewable energy, SPR believes the benefits of our projects should be shared with the communities in which we work.

-Community benefit funds have led to the delivery of a diverse range of projects, which include environmental improvements, educational programmes, heritage projects, the purchase of community transport vehicles, provision of life saving defibrillators, investment in energy efficiency measures within community buildings, and much more.
-Read more about how we engage with our communities here: Powering Communities.
+projects, the purchase of community transport vehicles, provision of life saving defibrillators, investment in energy efficiency measures within community buildings, and much more.

 Contact